Best time to visit Paris

 The Moulin Rouge -is best known as the spiritual birthplace of the modern form of the can-can dance.
 Originally introduced as a seductive dance by the courtesans who operated from the site.
 Today, the Moulin Rouge is a tourist attraction, offering musical dance entertainment for visitors from around the world.
 The club’s decor still contains much of the romance of fin de siècle France.

-There is so much more to see in Paris – Palais Garnier – the opera, Pompidou Center, The Pantheon, Ile de la Cite, shopping mall LaFayette beside all the mentioned above.
+There is so much more to see in Paris – Palais Garnier – the opera, Pompidou Center, The Pantheon, Ile de la Cite, shopping mall LaFayette, besides all the mentioned above.
 But remember to just stroll around, feel the vibe of the city and view its gorgeous architecture.
 Visit the Latin Quarter or the Jewish Quarter in Le Marais.
 Sit down and have a glass of crémant or champagne and watch people.
 Have frog legs, a souffle, escargot, macaroon, or a chocolate eclair.
 JUST ENJOY PARIS!

 If you have little time in Paris, choose one thing/landmark you want to do/see and find accommodation close by.
 Parisian Metro works just fine and is easy to use.
 Just sink into Paris and enjoy its sophisticated, laid-backed and romantic atmosphere!
 If you are staying a little longer don’t forget to visit Palace de Versailles just 40 min outside of Paris.
 Read my post on our visit to the Versailles here.
 You can also check Sharon’s blog post on things to do in Paris if you need any more tips.